christoph-cullmann/www/content/posts/kate-on-all-platforms-2024/index.md

 Below the current state of the master branch compiled on NixOS unstable with Wayland.

 <center><a href="/posts/kate-on-all-platforms-2024/images/2024-kate-linux-wayland.png" target="_blank"><img width=700 src="/posts/kate-on-all-platforms-2024/images/2024-kate-linux-wayland-small.png"></a></center>

+How to compile Kate on your own on a Unix like system and start to help to develop it can be found out [here](https://kate-editor.org/build-it/).

 ## Windows